Forestry

 The Forestry Agency has established "Recreation Forests" within national forests across Japan to provide the people with the opportunity to enjoy beautiful scenery and rich wilderness in the forest.

-This website aims to provide you with a series of information on ‘Recreation Forests’ that we strongly (or proudly) recommend to both domestic and foreign tourists.
+The following website provides information on "Japan’s Forests with Breathtaking Views" that we strongly recommend to domestic and foreign tourists.

 The Montréal Process